-The following images provide a visual representation of the SIM card tray installation procedure.
+The following images indicate the location of the SIM card tray and provide a visual representation of the installation procedure.
+This procedure is applicable to computers shipped with WWAN card only.

-Figure 16.
+Figure 11.
 Installing the SIM card tray

 - 1. Insert a pin into the release hole to release the SIM card tray. - 2.
-Push the pin to disengage the lock, and eject the SIM card tray. - 3.
+Push the pin to release the lock, and eject the SIM card tray. - 3.
 Slide the SIM card tray out of the slot on the computer. - 4.
 Align and place the SIM card in the dedicated slot on the SIM card tray. - 5.
 Slide the SIM card tray into the slot in the computer, and push it to lock in place.

-Follow the procedure in After working inside your computer.
+1. Follow the procedure in After working inside your computer.